Our Services

 Helpful Resources

-Surgery only is typically for very early-stage cervical cancer confined to the cervix, generally stage IA1 to selected IB1, with tumors 2 cm or smaller, no lymph node spread, and clear margins; chemotherapy, usually with radiation, is used when tumors are larger, nodes are positive, there is parametrial spread or involved margins, stages IB2 to IVA, or any distant metastasis.
-There are several factors to consider.
-See below to understand more, including how exact staging, imaging, pathology, and your goals can affect side effects, recovery, fertility options, and your next steps.
+Surgery alone is typically recommended for very early-stage cervical cancer confined to the cervix — generally stage IA1 through select IB1 — with tumors 2 cm or smaller, no lymph node involvement, and clear surgical margins.
+Chemotherapy, usually combined with radiation, is used when tumors are larger, lymph nodes are positive, there is parametrial spread or involved margins, stages IB2 through IVA, or any distant metastasis.

 Cervical cancer treatment depends largely on how advanced the disease is, the size and location of the tumor, and whether it has spread to lymph nodes or other organs.
 Broadly, patients fall into two categories: